 We have used the following major services offered by Spring framework:

-Inversion of Control / Dependencies Injection
+- Inversion of Control / Dependencies Injection

-Providing glue login between Hibernate and Tapestry
+- Providing glue login between Hibernate and Tapestry

-Following sections contains more details about it.
+Following sections contain more details about it.

 public abstract CustomerService getCustomerService();